BranDAOn/OP-SAFT/README.md

 Feel free to use these docs to your heart's content; all I ask is that you make your changes publicly available.
 We should be collaborative, not competitive to a fault in this nascent industry.

 Importantly, the OP SAFT is designed to be a starting point only and should be tailored to meet your specific requirements.
-Consult an attorney before entering into any binding legal obligations in connection with this OP SAFT. ***This OP SAFT should not be construed as legal advice for any particular facts or circumstances.***
+Consult an attorney before entering into any binding legal obligations in connection with this OP SAFT. ***This OP SAFT should not be construed as legal advice for any particular facts or circumstances.*** Legal minds differ with respect to whether token distributions can be made in the current regulatory environment without bearing *some* degree of legal risk in the United States.
+Some folks take the position that there is literally no way to do a fully "compliant" general distribution of tokens without some degree of risk in the United States.
+Thus, it bears repeating: please consult an attorney before using this form.

-Special shout-outs to @xethalis for the idea and @lex-node for his incredibly valuable contributions.

 ## Assumptions